After Treatment: Chronic pain

 Services offered

-My Active Health: a service that helps by offering physical activities on a regular basis which contribute to relieving pain.
+My Active Health: a service that helps by offering physical activities on a regular basis which can help in relieving pain.
+Their activities include:

 Free virtual clinic: a service of first aid offered to people affected by breast cancer.
 We aim to help manage the secondary effects that arise after treatment and those that persist long term.
 The clinic is: